R2H: Building Multimodal Navigation Helpers that Respond to Help Requests: Experiments

 \subsection{RDH Task}

-\paragraph{Task Performer} For RDH on CVDN dataset, we use HAMT\footnote{ {\url{https://github.com/cshizhe/VLN-HAMT}.}} \cite{chen2021hamt}, pre-trained on the original CVDN Navigation from Dialog History (NDH) task as the task performer.
-For RHD on DialFRED, we leverage the task performer \footnote{Due to unavailable model weights, we reproduced the model with comparable results as in the original paper.} in the original work \cite{gao2022dialfred} that takes a single round of input to complete the task.
+\paragraph{Task Performer Agents} For RDH task on CVDN dataset \cite{thomason2020vision}, we use HAMT\footnote{ {\url{https://github.com/cshizhe/VLN-HAMT}.}} \cite{chen2021hamt}, pre-trained on the original Navigation from Dialog History (NDH) task in CVDN as the task performer agent.
+For AVDN \cite{fan2022aerial} and DialFRED \cite{gao2022dialfred} datasets, we leverage the task performer in the original work, i.e., HAA-transformer and DialFRED model \footnote{Due to unavailable model weights, we reproduced the model with comparable results as in the original paper.}.
+We further detail the task performers in the appendix.

-\paragraph{Results} As shown in Table~\ref{tab:table_0}, on either dataset, the task performer agent achieves the best performance using the response generated by SeeRee, outperforming the results using responses from the baseline helper agent, RMM guider agent.
-We also show the task performer's performance on the original validation set, where the responses are provided by human annotators.
-By comparing the results, we find that SeeRee's responses on CVDN are highly comparable to those of human helpers in terms of effectiveness, with a difference of only about $10\%$.
-Additionally, on DiaFRED, SeeRee even reaches the same performance as human helpers in seen validation set for generating effective responses that guide the task performer agent to success.
-We believe this is because the human utterances in DialFRED are mostly template-based, which eases the challenge in multimodal generation.
-We believe that once SeeRee is well-trained, it could outperform human helpers by making fewer mistakes.